spatie/commonmark-shiki-highlighter/README.md

 Alternatively, you can use a custom theme.
 Shiki supports any [VSCode themes](https://code.visualstudio.com/docs/getstarted/themes).
 You can load a theme simply by passing an absolute path of a theme file to the `$theme` argument.

+## A word on performance

+Highlighting with Shiki is a resource intensive process.
+We highly recommend using some form of caching when you use this package on a high traffic website.

 ## Testing

 ```bash